fl poa fl poa

 What are the requirements for executing a FL POA?

-A FL POA must be signed by the principal in the presence of two witnesses and a notary public.
+The principal must sign a FL POA in the presence of two witnesses and an online notary public.
 This formal execution process ensures the document’s legality and protects the principal’s rights.

 What are the limitations of using a Florida Power of Attorney?